 10 Painless Ways To Save Money

-When people find out what I do for a living sometimes they groan.
-They think that in order to save money they have to give up their fancy date nights or turn off their cable.
+Sometimes, people groan when they find out what I do for a living.
+They think that to save money, they have to give up their fancy date nights or turn off their cable.

-And while those things would certainly be frugal there are some less painless ways to save money.
-Some of them you might not even notice.
+While those things would undoubtedly be frugal, there are some less painless ways to save money.
+You might not even notice some of them.
 Some of them might even enhance your life a little bit.

 10 Painless Ways To Save Money